-5.3 Nest Box monitoring
+5.2 Nest Box monitoring

-Nest box inspections found that most nest boxes showed evidence of usage (50 of 59), with 10 being occupied by live fauna during the survey.
-In regard to target species usage: the Squirrel Glider boxes were generally occupied by Sugar Gliders or their nesting materials; the Brushtail and Ringtail Possum boxes showed evidence of possum usage but were predominantly being used by birds (mostly Wood Duck); the bat boxes showed no evidence of usage; the Owlet Nightjar boxes all appeared to be used by gliders; and the Rosella boxes showed evidence of glider and bird usage.
-In relation to maintenance one box requires pest removal, one requires tightening or new attachment, one requires transfer to a new tree and two need to be replaced due to deterioration.
+Nest box inspections found that most nest boxes showed evidence of usage (50 of 60), with 12 being occupied by live fauna during the survey.
+In regard to target species usage: the Squirrel Glider boxes were generally occupied by Sugar Gliders or their nesting materials; the Brushtail and Ringtail Possum boxes showed evidence of possum usage as well as birds (mostly Wood Duck); the bat boxes showed no evidence of usage; the Owlet Nightjar boxes all appeared to be used by gliders; and the Rosella boxes also showed evidence of glider usage.
+In relation to maintenance, one box requires pest removal and one requires roof hinge repair.

-It is recommended best practice for nest box installation includes painting the exterior of the box for a protective coat to extend the life of the box and durability against the elements.
-The interior of the box should never be painted and should be left as it is - raw untreated wood (Nest Box Australia, 2023).
-The boxes can be finished in either oil (decking oil, linseed oil), varnish or paint.
+It is recommended best practice for nest box installation includes painting the exterior of the box for a protective coat in order to extend the life of the box and durability against the elements.
+The interior of the box should never be painted and should be left as it is - raw untreated wood (Nest Box Australia, 2024).
+The boxes can be finished in either, oil (decking oil, linseed oil), varnish or paint.
 Nest Boxes Australia recommends a good quality exterior water-based paint such as Dulux Weathershield, or a water based decking oil such as Intergrain in a Merbau colour.
-Two to three coats are recommended to ensure that the box is protected for several years (Nest Box Australia, 2023).
+Two to three coats is recommended to ensure that the box is protected for several years (Nest Box Australia, 2024).

-Orientation is also crucial when installing the nest boxes.
+The orientation is also crucial when installing the nest boxes.
 Microbats prefer a north to north-westerly aspect, while birds and mammals prefer the entrance of the nest box to face in an easterly direction, ranging from northeast to southeast.
-Furthermore, mammals such as gliders and possums tend to prefer a more closed or sheltered aspect (eg dense overhanging foliage), whereas birds prefer a more open aspect (fauNature 2011).
+Furthermore, mammals such as gliders and possums tend to prefer a more closed or sheltered aspect (e.g. dense overhanging foliage), whereas birds prefer a more open aspect (fauNature 2011).

 Nest box monitoring indicates a high rate of usage by native fauna and general good condition of most nest boxes.
 Removal of pests and ongoing monitoring of the boxes, particularly along Joarimin Creek, is recommended to prevent further impacts on the native fauna using the boxes.
-It is recommended that one of the boxes is repositioned and one is relocated to a new tree.

-5.4 Hoary Sunray
+5.3 Hoary Sunray

 Overall, the Hoary Sunray population is in moderate health with a large population estimated, however estimates are significantly lower than the previous estimate in 2020.
 This may be due to climatic conditions or competition with native shrubs.
-Most plots showed recent evidence of light grazing and weeds, as well as possible competition with surrounding native shrubs (Cassinia sifton and Leptospermum sp.).
+Most plots showed recent evidence of light grazing, as well as possible competition with surrounding native shrubs (Cassinia sifton and Kunzea sp.).

-General health was poor to moderate with leaf browning and vegetation/ground layers appearing dry.
-It is recommended that populations are re-surveyed next year and that a remapping/map-refining exercise is incorporated so that more accurate population estimates can be made.
+It is recommended that populations at HS4, HS5 and HS9 are re-surveyed using parallel traverses next year and that a remapping/map-refining exercise is incorporated so that more accurate population estimates can be made.
 Additional survey sites could also be incorporated.
-A careful control program for Sifton Bush will likely also assist recovery/maintenance of the population of Hoary Sunray.
+A careful control program for Sifton Bush will likely also assist maintenance of the population of Hoary Sunray.